City Hall Digest: Why Breed and Lurie Aren’t #1 For Us

 Tipping Point Community is Lurie’s primary accomplishment in his professional career, the main thing he says qualifies him for mayor.
 And it does sound compelling—until you lift the hood and see what’s really going on.
 It’s a remarkably thin resume for a would-be mayor, a resume largely driven by Lurie’s connections to money and power.
 Those connections can get you pretty far in the world of philanthropy.
 They won’t do much at City Hall.

 As San Francisco faces an $800 million deficit, it’s more important than ever for the mayor to have fiscal experience to manage a budget, political experience to navigate City Hall, and management experience to actually get things done.
 Daniel Lurie’s the founder of a small, regional nonprofit.
 He doesn’t have that experience.
 London Breed hasn’t proven she’s able to effectively manage the city in the six years she’s had in office.
-Mark Farrell is the only candidate for mayor with the right combination of competence and experience to move San Francisco forward.
+Neither one have the competence or experience to move San Francisco forward.

 Paid for by TogetherSF Action (tsfaction.org).
 Not authorized by any candidate or committee controlled by a candidate.
 Financial disclosures are available at sfethics.org.